Menopause and heart palpitations

 However, HRT is not suitable for everyone.
 If you would like to find out more about your personal treatment options, speak to your doctor.

-Read more about the HRT debate.
+Read more about HRT risks and benefits.

 PALPITATIONS AND MENOPAUSE